 The more you can prepare for the next day, the smoother your morning (and the rest of your day) will be.

-Prep your breakfast + lunch, set out your clothes for the day, make sure you have everything you need for the gym, errands or meetings, and anything else you can think of to prepare for the next day.
+Prep your breakfast and lunch, pick your workout clothes and outfit for the day, make sure you have everything you need for the gym/errands/meetings, and anything else you can think of to prepare for the next day.
 You could even pull together the things you need for the projects or tasks you plan to work on.The more you can prepare for the next day, the smoother your morning (and the rest of your day) will be.
 Click To Tweet

-This step might seem anal to some, but I believe in taking care of both your workspace and your living space when you work from home.
+This step might seem overly fussy to some, but I believe taking care of both your workspace and your living space is ESSENTIAL when you work from home.

-Even though they often overlap, I encourage you to keep them as separate as you can.
+Even though they often overlap, I encourage you to keep your workspace and living space as separate as possible.
 Your workspace should inspire you to do WORK, while your living space should inspire you to REST.
 You can’t do either very well if your space is a wreck.

-Spend as little as a few or as many as 20 minutes tidying up your living space.
+Pro Tip: Spending as little as 5 or as many as 20 minutes picking up/tidying up your living space will make a big impact on your overall productivity (especially if you’re like me and can’t work when you can see that the room next to you is messy).
 Put dirty dishes in the dishwasher, fold blankets, fluff pillows, pick things up off the floor, and put things back where they belong.

 Related Post: How to Effectively Cut Back on Screen Time

-I truly hope it inspires you to make some changes.
+I truly hope I’ve inspired you to make some changes!! 😘